bradleybauer/othello/README.md

 ![sampling](sampling.png)

-The left plot shows the current win rate for each opponent (indexed by i), while the right plot displays the sampling weight assigned to each opponent.
+The top plot shows the current win rate for each opponent, while the bottom plot displays the sampling weight assigned to each opponent.